 While the user limit information has been public, what hasn’t been clearly stated by Microsoft is how users are calculated, what kind of accounts are counted towards the limit, and providing a way to declassify users that probably don’t apply.
 What’s worse, Microsoft doesn’t seem to provide a simple utility to list the users that count against this limit.
 They have a tool that checks regularly, but good luck if you want one to check occasionally.

-I’m often shocked at how some these things don’t raise more of a fervor with administrators.
-Perhaps most people are leery of Microsoft’s promises (and underplaying of limitations) to accept the use of a product on face value.
+I’m often shocked at how some of these things don’t raise more of a fervour with administrators.
+Perhaps most people are leery of Microsoft’s promises (and underplaying of limitations) to accept the use of a product at face value.
 As the case with many of Microsoft’s “branded” Windows Server efforts, it’s always important to stick with the Standard (or that middle-of-the-road version), even if you don’t know the differences.